The Thyroid-Hormone Feedback Loop: Can Hashimoto’s Cause Low Estrogen?

 Does Hashimoto's Affect Estrogen?

-It is a recent-known fact that estrogen also has a direct effect on the thyroid economy.
+It is a recently known fact that estrogen also has a direct effect on the thyroid economy.
 This means that it can influence the production and regulation of thyroid hormones and enzymes, including:

-Hashiomoto’s affects more than just your thyroid — it impacts your entire life.
+Hashimoto’s affects more than just your thyroid.
+It impacts your entire life.

 From navigating the disease to managing symptoms, your Hashimoto’s may cause a host of issues and potentially put you at risk for further developing other autoimmune disorders.

-HealthierU and Dr. Donna Sergi are here to tell you that you don’t have to submit your Hashimoto’s disease.
-Along with developing a nutritional treatment plan, we will coach you on how to make food choices that may diminish your Hashimoto’s symptoms and help you on a path toward better health and wellness.
+HealthierU and Dr. Donna Sergi are here to tell you that you don’t have to submit to your Hashimoto’s disease.
+Along with developing a nutritional treatment plan, we will coach you on making food choices that may reduce your Hashimoto’s symptoms and help you on a path toward better health and wellness.

 Can Hashimoto's Cause Low Estrogen?

-So far, there has been little research into whether Hashimoto's causes low estrogen or not.
+So far, there isn’t enough research to definitively say whether Hashimoto's causes low estrogen or not.
 However, a few studies have suggested there may be a connection between the two.

 The Relationship Between Estrogen and Hashimoto's Disease